artze/code_journal/journal/posts/Shell_Parameter_Expansion.md

 - `length` is the desired length of substring.
 Outputs substring from `offset` index onwards up to the given `length`.

 ## String Replace
+The string replace operations *do not* mutate the parameter.

 ```bash
 ${parameter/pattern/string}